 4. Man Machine collaboration

 The notion that it is less about man (woman) versus machine than about how men and women can benefit from machines is slowly gaining ground.
 Dirk Jonker of Crunchr told me about a recent experiment in the area of succession management.
 The MD officers of a multinational were asked to take a pile of cv’s of employees and rate them to what extend they were considered to be candidates for certain positions (1=highly unlikely, 5=highly likely).
 The results were fed into the computer.
 The next step: the computer was asked to look into the HR information system, and suggest candidates that were not in the initial pile, but were comparable to the profiles of the people with high ratings.
-MD Officers and machine working together to crate a richer succession bench.
+MD Officers and machine working together to create a richer succession bench.
 It is still early days, but the signs are there that artificial intelligence will enable HR to increase their impact in various areas.

 5. Algorithm Aversion

 Alas.
 Even when an algorithm beats human judgment, people tend to trust human judgment (especially their own judgment) better.
 When you sat next to the driver in a Tesla, you have probably experienced the feeling.
 You prefer the driver to keep his/her hands on the steering wheel, above trusting the Tesla technology.
 Algorithm aversion is also one of the obstacles in the use of people analytics.
 If HR provides solid insights, many managers still tend to rely on their own judgement.
 How to overcome algorithm aversion is an important topic for 2017.

 Additional reading: Walter Frick in HBR: “Here’s why people trust human judgment over algorithms”.